 Moral of Episode 1 – Courage and the ability to tolerate extreme anxiety about the unknown are very helpful traits for an entrepreneur.
 But, always have a plan.
 And a plan B. And C. And C and a half.

-Stay tuned for Episode 2 – Stories of interesting moments with clients and wanna-be clients.
+Also, be sure to check out Episode 2 – Stories of interesting moments with clients and wanna-be clients.